 Most of us would agree that understanding who your customers are is critical to be able to sell to them effectively.
-Consumers today are bombarded with marketing messages, the majority of which they have learnt to filter out, especially when what they’re being served has no pertinence to the information they seek.
-To stand a chance of having your message heard – your content seen – means creating buyer (marketing) personas and customer journey maps based on market research and actual data that you can derive from existing customers.
+Consumers today are bombarded with marketing messages, the majority of which they have learnt to filter out.
+This is especially so when what they’re being served has no pertinence to the information they seek.

-Ultimately, a buyer persona provides you with critical insights needed to create relevant content that generates leads, helps your sales team make effective use of their time and resources to close sales, assists you in achieving consistency throughout your organisation and leads to better customer retention.
+Ultimately, a buyer persona provides you with critical insights needed to create relevant content that generates leads and improves sales.
+It helps your sales team make better use of their time and resources to close deals.
+It also assists you in improving the customer experience and leads to better customer retention.

 By this we mean allocate the persona a name and link that name to an industry.
 In this way, you begin thinking of the persona as an actual person which turns the interaction into an emotive human experience.